 The Practicalities, Pitfalls and Peacock Dance of On-Premise Wine Sales

-“Rambling and enthusiastic” are words Jancis Robinson has written in describing some wine lists.
-Those could be generous synonyms for complicated, intimidating and overwhelming to the dining guest.
+Wine lists can read like a foreign language to all but the most well-traveled guests.
+“Rambling and enthusiastic” are words Janis Robinson has written in describing some wine lists.
+Those could be generous synonyms for “complicated, intimidating and overwhelming” to the dining guest.
 Why should restaurant ownership and management worry about their wine list?
 Any experienced owner or top manager knows that on-premise wine sales account for 30 to 40 percent of profits.
-Herein lies the challenges and advantages of a digital wine list.

 How much thought should be expended on the architecture of a wine list?